Hylian/hylian.github.io/projects/fpgaweb.md

 [Build18 Wiki](http://build18.org/wiki/index.php/FPGA_on_the_Web!)

-Winner, Faculty Choice Award, Build18 2015
+Winner, Faculty Choice Award, Build18 Hackathon 2015

 FPGA on the Web allows students to program and interact with Altera DE2-115 FPGA boards over the web.
-Users can upload SystemVerilog files, which are then compiled on the server and programmed onto a real development board.
-The user can then virtually view and control the peripherals of the board to interact with it, allowing them to do their FPGA labs.
+Students can upload SystemVerilog files to be compiled on the server and programmed onto a real development board.
+Students can then virtually view and control the peripherals of the board to interact with it, allowing them to complete their FPGA labs from home.

 Posts
 -----